 - With all you can eat crab legs for under $30 and excellent side dishes and chicken, DeShawn’s Seafood and Chicken is too good of a deal to pass up.

 - Mainly a take-out restaurant, Perry’s Pig serves what was likely the best BBQ pork sandwich we have ever had.
 Expect to eat it with a fork.

 A farm-stand cafe surrounded by South Carolina orchards, Peaches 'n' Such serves breakfast, lunch and, of course, peach ice cream and peach cobbler.

-A colorful, welcoming roadside restaurant and produce stand, Graniteville's Red Shed serves great hearty cafe meals and blue ribbon pies, cakes, and puddings.
+A colorful, welcoming roadside restaurant and produce stand, Graniteville's Red Shed serves great hearty cafe meals and blue ribbon pies & cakes.